Decimal and Money

 In this place value chart, showing a decimal number as money, there are no hundreds.
 Therefore, we start with the tens place value.
 There are sixty dollars in the tens place and three dollars in the ones place.
 For the cents, there are forty cents in the tenths place and two cents in the hundredths place.
 This means there are sixty-three dollars and forty-two cents in total, which is the same as sixty dollars plus three dollars, plus forty cents, plus two cents.

-If you want to practice money with decimal places on your own, check out our decimal and money worksheets.
+If you want to practice money with decimal places on your own, check out our interactive exercises and worksheets on decimals and money.

 Transcript Decimal and Money